sedm0784/thereiclippedit/README.markdown

     ./install_thereiclippedit.py -u YOUR_PUSHOVER_USER_KEY -c THE_COMPUTER_NAME
     ```

+    In a Windows command prompt, the command above may not work, and instead you
+    may need to invoke Python 3 manually:

+    ```sh
+    python install_thereiclippedit.py -u YOUR_PUSHOVER_USER_KEY -c THE_COMPUTER_NAME
+    ```

 ### That Sounds a Bit Dodge.
 What Does the Installation Script Do?

 1. Installs the Python requirements: requests, pyperclip, and gntp,